-You can use the Network Map page to get details of your network model for all the supported data sources added in vRealize Network Insight.
+You can use the Network Map page to get details of your network model for the data sources that are added in vRealize Network Insight Cloud and supports the Network Map feature.

-To access this page, in the vRealize Network Insight, on the home screen, click Network Map.
+To access this page, in the vRealize Network Insight Cloud, on the home screen, click Network Map.

-You can also search events using the search bar available in the Events tab.
-To get more details about an event, click + (if available), and to see related events, click Show all.
+You can also search alerts using the search bar available in the Alerts tab.
+To get more details about an alert, click + (if available), and to see related alerts, click Show all.

 |Entities (3)||You see the list of entities and groups of entities in your network when you click the Entities tab.
 All the virtual entities are shown in logical groups.
 For more details, see Entities.|